EOxServer/eoxserver/docs/sphinx/en/rfc/rfc18.rst

 * Action Control Center

   * overview over running and completed actions
-  * individual views for actions, including status and logs
+  * detail views for actions, including status and logs

 * Coverages

+  * For both Rectified and Referenceable datasets:

-  * list view of Rectified Datasets, including create and delete actions
+    * list view including limited update and delete actions
-  * individual view of Rectified Datasets, including create, update and delete actions
+    * detail view including update and delete actions
-  * list view of Referenceable Datasets, including create and delete actions
+    * create view to create a new dataset

+  * For both Rectified Stitched Mosaics and Dataset Series

-  * individual view of Referenceable Datasets, including create, update and delete actions
+    * list view including limited update and delete actions
-  * list view of Rectified Stitched Mosaics, including create, delete and synchronize actions
-  * individual view of Rectified Stitched Mosaics, including create, update, delete and synchronize actions, as well as a list view of contained Rectified Datasets
+    * detail view including update, delete and synchronize actions and a list display of all contained datasets and data sources including actions to insert/remove data sources or datasets
+    * create view to create a new dataset

-  * list view of Dataset Series, including create, delete and synchronize actions
+  * list view of Range Types with create, limited update and delete actions
-  * individual view of Dataset Series, including create, delete, update and synchronize actions, as well as list views of contained coverages
+  * detail view of Range Types with update and delete actions and a list display of all included Bands with update actions
+  * list view of Nil Values with create, update and delete actions

 Actions
 ~~~~~~~